-To convict someone of the misdemeanor of driving with an unlawful alcohol concentration (DUAC), the State has to prove beyond a reasonable doubt that the accused:
+To convict someone of the misdemeanor of driving with an unlawful alcohol concentration (DUAC), the state must prove:

-- had a blood alcohol content of 0.08% or more.
+- the accused had a blood alcohol content of 0.08% or more.

 To charge convict on a driving with an unlawful alcohol concentration charge, the police must have performed a breathalyzer (blood alcohol content) test.
 If the police did not breathalyze a DUI/DUAC suspect or the suspect refused the breathalyzer test, the state cannot convict on a driving with an unlawful alcohol concentration charge (DUAC).